 Baton Technique, Score Study and Preparation, Public Speaking for Conductors, Communication through Imagination and Vocabulary, Philosophies of Conducting, Rehearsal Techniques, Conducting and Positive Education Psychology, and Character Strengths in Rehearsal.

-Kevin and Matt offered a small taste of their superpowers as educators and clinicians at Festival 2019.
+Kevin and Matt offered a small taste of their superpowers as educators and clinicians at Festival 2019 and 2022.
 Each person left the podium energised, empowered and excited to bring change to their practice.